 Nationwide, electricity prices are on an upward trend.
 So your monthly savings will actually increase with time, resulting in an even shorter payback period.

-And that’s also assuming you pay the full $16,000+ ticket price for your PV panels.
+That’s also assuming you pay the full $16,000+ ticket price for your solar panels.

 If you use either (or both) of these incentives, the payback period of your solar investment becomes much shorter.